Roman Polanski: Documentary films

 In 2008, the documentary film by Marina Zenovich, Roman Polanski: Wanted and Desired, was released in Europe and the United States where it won numerous awards.
 The film focuses on the judge in the case and the possible reasons why he changed his mind.
 It includes interviews with people involved in the case, including the victim, Geimer, and the prosecutor, Roger Gunson.
-Geimer said that the judge "didn't care what happened" to her or Polanski, but "was orchestrating some little show", while Gunson added, "I'm not surprised that Polanski left under those circumstances, ... it was going to be a real circus."
+Geimer said that the judge "didn't care what happened" to her or Polanski, but "was orchestrating some little show", while Gunson added, "I'm not surprised that Polanski left under those circumstances, ...
+It was going to be a real circus."

-Former Los Angeles County Deputy District Attorney David Wells, whose statements were the most damning against Polanski, and who said he advised the judge to imprison Polanski, admitted that he lied about those statements, and said that to the press to "play up" his own role.
+Former Los Angeles County Deputy District Attorney David Wells, whose statements were the most damning evidence in the movie, and who said he advised the judge to imprison Polanski, admitted that he lied about those statements, and said that to the documentary makers to "play up" his own role.

 In December 2009, a California appellate court discussed the film's allegations as it denied Polanski's request to have the case dismissed.
 While saying it was "deeply concerned" by the allegations, and that the allegations were "in many cases supported by considerable evidence", it also found that "Even in light of our fundamental concern about the misconduct ... flight was not Polanski's only option.
 It was not even his best option."
 It said dismissal of the case, which would erase Polanski's guilty plea, would not be an "appropriate result", and that he still had other legal options.

-In September 2011, the documentary film Roman Polanski: A Film Memoir had its world premiere in Zürich, Switzerland.
+In September 2011, the documentary film Roman Polanski: A Film Memoir had its world premiere in Zurich, Switzerland.
 During an interview in the film, he offers his apology to Geimer: "She is a double victim: My victim, and a victim of the press."
 On this occasion, he collected the lifetime achievement award he was to have received at the time of his arrest two years earlier.